ilikerobots/hcz-jekyll-blog/_posts/2020-04-23-django-vue-fast-content-rich-interactivity.md

 Now that our dependencies are isolated into chunks, we can begin work on lazy-loading our Stopwatch component.

-As a building block, let's first implement a vanilla Javascript function `load_bundle_file` to dynamically load an arbitrary javascript or css resource.
+As a building block, let's first implement a vanilla Javascript function `load_bundle_file` to dynamically load an arbitrary Javascript or CSS resource.
 Note for simplicity of the example, I inlined this script directly in the example app's base template, but of course you could use your Django foo to put this wherever is appropriate (and speedy).

 ```js
 function load_bundle_file(url, filetype) {